 Improved management can prevent injuries that allow infection to become established

 Staphylococcosis can be successfully treated with antibiotics, but an antimicrobial susceptibility test should be performed.
 Antibiotics used to treat Staphylococcus infections include penicillin, erythromycin, lincomycin, and spectinomycin.
 Proper management to prevent injury and immunocompromised poultry helps prevent staphylococcosis.
 Because wounds are the primary route by which Staphylococcus can enter the body, it is important to reduce all potential sources of injury to the bird.
 Wood splinters in litter, protruding wires from cages, and fighting/cannibalism have been associated with skin wounds and staphylococcosis.
 Because beak and toe trimming procedures in young chickens and turkeys could result in a staphylococcal septicemia, ensuring that equipment is sanitary will help to prevent outbreaks.
 Good litter management is important in controlling footpad injuries to prevent bumblefoot.
 Hatchery sanitation and good egg management practices are also important to reduce navel infections and omphalitis.

 S aureus can cause food poisoning in people.
-Enterotoxin-producing strains are found on clinically healthy poultry, and proper precautions should be taken during the handling and cooking of poultry products.
+Enterotoxin-producing strains are found on clinically healthy poultry, and proper precautions should be taken during the handling and cooking Food Processing and Preservation The USA has the safest and most plentiful food supply in the world.
+These attributes are frequently and mistakenly taken for granted.
+In truth, however, they are maintained by motivations such... read more of poultry products.
 Methicillin-resistant S aureus (MRSA) has been isolated from poultry meat in a number of countries, but the prevalence and significance for human health are incompletely understood.

 Environmental bacteria, normal flora and opportunistic pathogens lead to staphylococcal infections in poultry.